clustervision/trinityX/doc/hintsntips_luna.rst

 It is possible to change the group for a node and Luna does its best to preserve configured IP addresses.
 It can be tricky as the set of interfaces on the destination group might be different from that of the source group.

 Further individual settings for node are ``--setupbmc`` and ``--service``.
 These are mostly relevant for debugging.
-The first allows you to disable attempts to configure BMC, as it is known this configuration might be flaky. ``--service`` tunable can be handy if an engineer needs to debug boot issues.
+The first allows disabling of attempts to configure BMC, as it is known this configuration might be flaky. ``--service`` tunable can be handy if an engineer needs to debug boot issues.
 Nodes in this mode will not try to run the install script, but will stay in the initrd stage, configure 2 consoles (Alt+F1, Alt+F2), and try to set up IP addresses and run ssh daemon.
 In addition, it can be used to inspect the hardware configuration of the node before setup and wiping of data on disks.

 Another debug feature is a flag ``luna node show --script`` which accepts two options: ``boot`` and ``script``.